JamesPrial/github-skills/README.md

 even with Claude doing it all it was still wasteful.
 The SKILL.md is limited, deferring to the references. review the SKILL.md and references for more info

-gh_code_search.py - searches for code on Github, such as searching your codebase for leaked credentials, or searching for examples gh_failed_run.py - extracts the error message from your most recent Github Actions run gh_pages_deploy.py -handles the tedium of deploy to Github Pages
+- gh_code_search.py - searches for code on Github, such as searching your codebase for leaked credentials, or searching for examples
+- gh_failed_run.py - extracts the error message from your most recent Github Actions run
+- gh_pages_deploy.py - handles the tedium of deploy to Github Pages

 ## github-actions-writer